-3.8B Remediation and Restoration of Watercourses in of Watercourses Pursue remediation and enhancement of water courses through natural areas Minimise pollutant impacts on bushland and riparian vegetation Pursueremediationand• ContinuetoutilisetheCatchmentMWCOenhancementofwatercoursesRemediationRate (CRR) program to addressMWCOthrough natural areasurban runoff in natural areas.• CRR devices and adjacent landscaping will• CRR devices and adjacent landscaping willNMCOMinimisepollutantimpacts on use locally occurring indigenous native plants and will be maintained.• Sites for CRR devices should be placed adjacent to bushland in preference to sites within bushland.O Water quality pollutants are reduced in natural areas.
-Bushland remnants not compromised by CRR devices Riparianrestorationincludes• Riparianrestorationrestorationofnaturalcreekvegetation corridors and cprocesses and riparian vegetation• Grant funding ispurestorationprocesses and riparian vegetation Riparian restoration includes Riparian restoration both MBB O restoration of natural creek vegetation corridors and creek processes.
-0 processes and riparian vegetation • Grant funding is pursued for riparian restoration projects.
-0 0 Natural riparian corridors are restored.
-3.9 AUTHORITIES' WORKS AND PROJECTS Projects
+3.8B Remediation and Restoration of Watercourses on of Watercourses Pursue remediation and • Continue to utilise enhancement of water courses Remediation Rate (CRR) through natural areas and • Continue to utilise the Catchment MWC or rses Remediation Rate (CRR) program to address urban runoff in natural areas.
+Water quality pollutants are reduced in natural areas. duced in natural Minimise pollutant impacts on bushland and riparian vegetation • CRR devices and adjacent landscaping will use locally occurring indigenous native plants and will be maintained. • Sites for CRR devices should be placed adjacent to bushland in preference to sites within bushland.
+Bushland remnants not compromised by CRR devices omised by CRR Riparian restoration includes • Riparian restoration restoration of natural creek vegetation corridors and processes and riparian vegetation • Grant funding is purestoration projects.
+Riparian restoration includes • Riparian restoration considers both MBB O restoration of natural creek vegetation corridors and creek processes. processes and riparian vegetation • Grant funding is pursued for riparian restoration projects.
+Natural riparian corridors are restored red.

+3.9 AUTHORITIES' WORKS AND PROJECTS

-Management Statement Action Mgt Team Time Frame Performance Measures 3.9A Submissions on Proposed Projects Projects Council will stay informed on • Council officers will State or Federal proposals which submissions to any impact on bushland. proposals which frag impact on Hornsby's bus Council officers will assess and make MBB submissions to any State or Federal proposals which fragment or negatively impact on Hornsby's bushland environment.
+Management Statement Action Mgt Time Performance Measures ıeam rrame 3.9A Submissions on Proposed Projects rojects Council will stay informed on State or Federal proposals which impact on bushland.
+Council officers will assess and make MBB submissions to any State or Federal proposals which fragment or negatively impact on Hornsby's bushland environment.
 MBB 0 Hornsby's bushland environment is considered in State or Federal proposals.
-3.9B Liaison Regarding Works Effective liaison is pursued with other government authorities undertaking works within Council managed natural areas Effective liaison is pursued with • Liaison with government bodies such as HSC other government authorities Sydney Water, RTA and Pacific Power is undertaking works within Council undertaken prior to works being undertaken in natural areas.
+3.9B Liaison Regarding Works Effective liaison is pursued with other government authorities undertaking works within Council managed natural areas Effective liaison is pursued with other government bodies such as HSC other government authorities Sydney Water, RTA and Pacific Power is undertaking works within Council undertaken prior to works being undertaken in natural areas.
 HSC 0 Works within bushland by other authorities is integrated and mitigated.